ForumMagnum/ForumMagnum/README.md

 * (Note: currently aspirational): If you fix a bug, **write a test for it**.
 * If you're trying to debug an email problem, you might want to know about `forcePendingEvents`.

+### Database Migrations

+All migrations should be designed to be idempotent and should represent a one-off operation (such as updating a table schema).
+Operations that need to be run multiple times should instead be implemented as a server script.

+* Run pending migrations with `yarn migrate up`
+* Create a new migration with `yarn migrate create --name=my-new-migration`
+* View pending migrations with `yarn migrate pending`
+* View executed migrations with `yarn migrate executed`

 ## Testing

 We use [Jest](https://jestjs.io/) for unit testing, and [Cypress](https://www.cypress.io/) for end-to-end testing.